YuLab-SMU/DOSE/docs/deeprare-inspired-dose-development-plan.md

 - `as.data.frame()` returns the ranked disease table
 - `evidence()` returns driving gene rows
 - results are consistent with direct `enrichDisease()` output
+- every returned `target_type` is a human disease or mouse model; ontology terms remain evidence features unless linked through a validated target profile
+- Phase 1 does not expose phenotype input as a public working path and rejects `target = "both"` with an actionable error

 ### Phase 2: ranked genes and gene-set lists